michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 14. And Shemun said, Not so, my Lord: for never have I eaten any thing that is profane and unclean.

-15. And again the second time was to him, Those (things) which Aloha cleanseth make not thou profane.Or, polluted.
+15. And again the second time was to him, Those (things) which Aloha cleanseth make not thou profane.

 16. This was three times done: and the vessel was elevated to heaven.